cannon-zz/allpro88-fx2-soft/README.md

 If everything seems to be in order it's time to do a calibration.
 There are two steps to this:  (i) calibrating the main power supplies, done by hand using a voltmeter, and (ii) calibrating the pin driver circuits with an automatic self-calibration procedure.

 The first part, calibrating the main power supplies, is very time consuming.
 Right now the code is set up to semi-automate this for me using a voltmeter for which I have a PC interface.
 That almost certainly won't work for you, so assume that you cannot calibrate the main power supplies.
 Yet.
 Unless something is broken the ALLPRO88 should actually be pretty accurately dialed in from the factory, even after all these years.
 I own two and both were basically fine.
-The calibration polynomials that would be measured here just squeeze that extra little 0.05 V of precision out them.
+The calibration polynomials that would be measured here just squeeze that extra little 0.05 V of precision out of them.

 The second part, calibrating the pin driver circuits, is also very time consuming but it is fully automatic.
 It works by assuming the main power supplies are calibrated, and then the ALLPRO88's own analogue voltage measurements are used to infer biases, offsets, and non-linearities in the pin driver circuits.